PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 The solution is to declare both functions before defining either one.
 Since the declaration does not refer to the other function, because the function call happens in the body of the function, the problem disappears.

 Having been apprised of the name and type of the function, the program can look for the definition.
-The declaration is just an interface; it describes what the definition must conform to.
+The declaration is just an interface; providing a description to which the definition must conform.
 ````{exercise-start}
 :label: exerciseu4
 :class: dropdown